ygalbel/restangularbknd-orm/README.md

 ````

 ### Session

-Use the session service in the controller that responsible to sign-in and sign out.
+Use the session service in the controller that is responsible for sign-in and sign-out.
-Set the credentials in the sign-in success callback.
-Remove them to sign out
+Set the credentials in the sign-in success callback and rRemove them to sign out.

 ````javascript
 .controller('authorizationCtrl', ['$scope', 'AuthService', 'SessionService', 'RestangularBknd', function ($scope, AuthService, SessionService, RestangularBknd) {